apache/couchdb/share/doc/src/api/ddoc/views.rst

     Ignored if `include_docs` isn't ``true``.
 Default is ``false``
   :query boolean descending: Return the documents in descending by key order.
     Default is ``false``
-  :query string endkey: Stop returning records when the specified key is
+  :query json endkey: Stop returning records when the specified key is
     reached. *Optional*
-  :query string end_key: Alias for `endkey` param
+  :query json end_key: Alias for `endkey` param
   :query string endkey_docid: Stop returning records when the specified
     document ID is reached. *Optional*
   :query string end_key_doc_id: Alias for `endkey_docid` param